Early Years Care and Education

 Why take this course?

-If you are an enthusiastic and committed early years professional with a desire to continue to develop, this course will be right for you.
-Designed in direct response to the government’s increasing focus on early years learning, it is endorsed by the Early Years sector and can lead into an honours degree programme.
+This foundation degree allows you to gain professional recognition for your work in early years support via a university level qualification.
+The course is designed in direct response to the government’s increasing focus on early years learning, carries endorsement from the Early Years sector, and can lead into an honours degree programme.

 What will I experience?